ChaoticTrials/ModMeta/docs/skyblock-builder/1.20.x/compat.md

 ## Cadmus
 This mod is compatible with [Cadmus 🔗](https://modrinth.com/mod/cadmus).
 If Cadmus is installed, a new [config](config/compat/cadmus.md) will be registered.
 This includes mainly protecting spawn chunks by the mod itself.
+There's also the command `/cadmus skyblockbuilder protectSpawn` for claiming the spawn chunks after a world was created.
+This is helpful in packs where the setting is disabled by default but the server owner wants to claim them.

 ## Curios
 This mod is compatible with [Curios 🔗](https://modrinth.com/mod/curios).
 This only means that